NCCE/curriculum.teachcomputing.org/README.md

 docker-compose up -d
 ```

-You can also target the db volume with the following, however you'll need to bring the web container down and up again too.
+You can also target the db volume with the following, however you'll need to bring the curriculum container down and up again too.

 ```
 docker-compose rm -sv db